aleksey00/dust-fairy/README.md

 IDEA

 install pressure sensors at the end of the vacuum lines to measure negative pressure and confirm gates are locked or open and if the system is running

+List of things to acquire:

+- oled screens x4 or more
+- oled multipier
+- volt to current converter
+- current to volt conerter
+- security camera wire